SingleID/web-plugin/README.md

-	THIS WHITE-PAPER IS IN FLUX AND IS SUBJECT TO CHANGE AT ANY TIME At this time it is being published for internal use only.
+	THIS PLUGIN IS IN FLUX AND IS SUBJECT TO CHANGE AT ANY TIME At this time it is being published for internal use only.
 Please DO NOT RELY upon it until this notice has been removed.
 (Which should be soon!)